Dot matrix printing: Near Letter Quality (NLQ)

-Near Letter Quality mode—informally specified as almost good enough to be used in a business letter—endowed dot-matrix printers with a simulated typewriter-like quality.
+Near Letter Quality mode — informally specified as almost good enough to be used in a business letter — endowed dot-matrix printers with a simulated typewriter-like quality.
 By using multiple passes of the carriage, and higher dot density, the printer could increase the effective resolution.
-In 1985, The New York Times described the use of "near letter-quality, or NLQ" as "just a neat little bit of hype" but acknowledged that they "really show their stuff in the area of fonts, print enhancements and graphics."
+In 1985, The New York Times described the use of "near letter-quality, or NLQ" as "just a neat little bit of hype" but acknowledged that they "really show their stuff in the area of fonts, print enhancements and graphics".

 NLQ printers could generally be set to print in "draft mode", in which case a single pass of the print head per line would be used.
-This produced lower quality print at much higher output speed.
+This produced lower-quality print at much higher output speed.

 PC usage

 In 1985, PC Magazine wrote "for the average personal computer user dot matrix remains the most workable choice".
 At the time, IBM sold Epson's MX-80 as their IBM 5152.

-Another technology, inkjet printing, which uses the razor and blades business model (give away the razor handle, make money on the razor blade) has reduced the value of the low cost for the printer: "a price per milliliter on par with liquid gold" for the ink/toner.